PartSloth/phase-1-project-provider-database/README.md

-# MEDICAL PROVIDER DATABASE
+# MEDICAL PROVIDER REGISTRY INTERFACE

-Medical Provider Database is a database of medical providers pulled from the National Plan & Provider Enumeration System API [NPPES](https://npiregistry.cms.hhs.gov/api-page).
+Medical Provider Registry Interface allows users to search through a registry of medical providers pulled from the National Plan & Provider Enumeration System API [NPPES](https://npiregistry.cms.hhs.gov/api-page).
 Results reflect the provider's most recent information including specializations, place of work, contact information, and a list of insurance coverage.
-Providers within this database must have a registered NPI (National Provider Identifier) number which is a 10-digit number that is HIPAA standard to identify providers to their health care partners and to conduct transactions with Medicare and other health plans.
+Providers within this registry must have a registered NPI (National Provider Identifier) number which is a 10-digit number that is HIPAA standard to identify providers to their health care partners and to conduct transactions with Medicare and other health plans.

 - Search by: Zip Code, First Name, Last Name
 - Filter results by gender and/or Medicaid coverage